 Transportation costs can be a significant part of a company’s overall logistics spending.
 With increases in the price of fuel, the proportion allocated to transportation can be upward of 50 percent.
 This cost is passed on to the customer and the price of goods continues to rise.

-There are a number of transportation strategies that can be used by management to help reduce costs.
+Consider a number of transportation strategies that can be used by management to help reduce costs.

-In the same way that the purchasing department streamline vendors to gain better prices with higher volume, the transportation manager should adopt the same strategy when it comes to the number of carriers used.
+In the same way that the purchasing department streamlines vendors to gain better prices with higher volume, the transportation manager should adopt the same strategy when it comes to the number of carriers used.

 By reducing the number of carriers, the amount of work offered to the remaining carriers will increase.
 By offering vendors a larger volume of work, the carrier should be able to offer lower rates across all routes.
-It may be the case that on some routes the rate is not as good as was negotiated with an another carrier, but overall the rates across all routes should be lower.
+It may be the case that on some routes the rate is not as good as was negotiated with another carrier, but overall the rates across all routes should be lower.

 As carriers are offered more work, theoretically the negotiated rates should fall even more as the carrier wants to retain the routes they have and increase the volume of work they are receiving.

-Of course, with any strategy there is also a downside.
+Of course, with any strategy, there is also a downside.
 The risk associated with only using a small number of carriers is that a company can become very dependent on those carriers.

 One strategy that can be used by transportation managers is to consolidate shipments so that fewer trips are made, and the company reaps the benefit of lower rates based on larger shipments.